James Livingood has been a dog sitter for several years. He has written numerous articles and a book about the topic because he loves dogs.

 What Causes Ear Infections?

-The bulk of all ear infections are caused by bacteria and yeast.
+Most ear infections are caused by bacteria and yeast.
 Here are a few things that you should watch out for in dogs that might be a source of infection down the road:

 Excessive cleaning and grooming may lead to direct exposure of the skin to bacteria.
 Cleaning your dog's ears regularly is important, but cleaning too frequently can upset the skin's natural balance and leave it susceptible to bacteria.